Over the Waves – Juventino Rosas

 Dance of the Hours – Amilcare Ponchielli

-I have so many fond of this song!
+I have so many fond memories of this song!
 I discovered it by accident as I was listening to other classical songs (see above) and remembered when I perfomed with my ballet class at a local theater as a child and we used this song for our dance.

 Romance in the Dark – Ada Lee